 2. Vitamin B

 Topical vitamin B12 was found to manage and minimize the symptoms of psoriasis, including flaking and dryness.
-Vitamin B12 has emollient properties and may also help manage dry scalp issues.
+Vitamin B12 has emollienti XMoisturizing agents that can soothe and hydrate the skin and scalp by forming a protective coating and trapping in moisture. properties and may also help manage dry scalp issues.
 Systemic administration (oral) of vitamin B12 was shown to minimize cell proliferation and inflammation associated with psoriasis (7).
 Biotin or vitamin B7 is also said to improve scalp dryness.
 However, there is no scientific proof to back this claim.

 3. Vitamins A And C